brendanrbrown/stor155_sp21/README.md

 **Note:** If you care about not being tracked online I suggest you use a browser such as Brave or Firefox (or Duckduckgo on mobile), which block many trackers automatically.
 The office.com and the live.unc.edu related sites have a large number of Microsoft-related trackers that have nothing to do with providing a useful service to you.

 #### using python:
 This will help you get started.
-Remember, it is \textbf{your responsibility} to handle any issues with installation, and any future computer issues related to running this software.
+Remember, it is **your responsibility** to handle any issues with installation, and any future computer issues related to running this software.
 I will **support you only in learning the coding tasks needed to do the work in this course.**

 That said, this procedure should be smooth and easy for almost everyone.